Why loiter?: Background

-Why Loiter?: Women and Risks on Mumbai Streets — The Book
+Why Loiter?: Women and Risks on Mumbai Streets

-The “Why Loiter?” campaign was inspired by a book of the same name, co-authored by Shilpa Phadke, Sameera Khan and Shilpa Ranade and first published by Penguin Books in 2011.
+The Why Loiter? campaign was inspired by a book of the same name, co-authored by Shilpa Phadke, Sameera Khan and Shilpa Ranade and first published by Penguin Books in 2011.
 The book presents a manifesto for transformative change in the way public spaces are being perceived and reclaimed by women and marginalised identities in India.

 Why Loiter? is a result of three years of research called the gender and space research project under the aegis of Partners for Urban Knowledge, Action and Research.
-It is considered an essential piece of feminist literature that not only examines the risks for women on Mumbai’s streets, but also asks important questions on loitering as a form of pleasure and fun.
+It is considered an essential piece of feminist literature that not only examines the risks for women on Mumbai's streets, but also asks important questions on loitering as a form of pleasure and fun.

 The authors argue that though women's access to urban public space has increased, they still do not have an equal claim to public space in Mumbai city.
 While the numbers of working women and female students are on the rise in India, it is unusual to see women out by themselves at night.
 The book draws on feminist theory to argue that only by celebrating loitering – a radical act for most Indian women – can an equal, global city be created.

-Why Loiter? interrogates gender access to public space and the politics of risk through the act of "loitering".
+Why Loiter? interrogates gender access to public space and the politics of risk through the act of loitering.
 The book argues that sitting around, enjoying leisure space as a woman and doing nothing is a simple yet transformational idea due to its controversial reception.
 The book asks: Why is the female body so readily attacked by prejudices, stereotypes and constrained to normative modes of femininity and being?
-In questioning the visibility of women in modern cosmopolitan cities, the authors further ask: “Who’s having fun?
+In questioning the visibility of women in modern cosmopolitan cities, the authors further ask: "Who's having fun?
 Can girls really have fun?
 Do Muslim girls have less fun?
 Do rich girls have more fun?
 How do slum girls have fun?
-Can girls buy fun?”
+Can girls buy fun?"